Eighth Annual Free Elementary School Tour, grades 2-4

 RUFF! by Jenifer Nii (2015/16) is a metaphorical “tail” of two shelter dogs.
 Axel (a shelter regular played by Tyson Baker) and Buddy (a shelter novice played by Latoya Rhodes).
 Together they discover what’s possible when dogs and their people learn to see past stereotypes and summon the courage to be the best they can be.
 For grades K-3.
 Core Standards in social studies, science, healthy foundations, reading, and writing.

 DIFFERENT=AMAZING by Matthew Ivan Bennett (Spring and Fall 2014) is drawn from real-life bullying experiences of elementary students, including students from Salt Lake City and Davis School Districts.
 The goal is to provide students with the tools to identify, address and hopefully prevent bullying in their own schools.
 For grades 4-6.
 Core Standards in language arts and health education.

 In the Classroom, grades K-6: Playwriting With Young People

-Click here to download “Playwriting With Young People: The Essentials” by Julie Jensen, illustrated by Andrew Livingston, where you will also find videos for classroom use, pacing guides, lesson plans and worksheets, along with videos for students to use at home (in English and Spanish).
+Click here for “Playwriting With Young People: The Essentials” by Julie Jensen, illustrated by Andrew Livingston, where you will find the 16-page curriculum in English and Spanish (pdf and audio files), videos for classroom use, pacing guides, lesson plans and worksheets, along with videos for students to use at home (in English and Spanish).

 These activities will help K-6 students meet the Core Ctandards in Drama (create, perform/present/produce, respond and connect) and may easily be adapted to support any other subject or class project.